AnirudhG07/CTF-Central07/OverTheWire/leviathan/leviathan.md

 # leviathan
-leviathan is a wargame from OverTheWire based on Web Exploitatioin.
+leviathan is a wargame from OverTheWire based on Terminal Tricks and Binary Exploitation.
 The link is https://overthewire.org/wargames/leviathan/

 # Rules
 1. Password for leviathan0 is leviathan0